Temporary Vehicle Import Permit for Mexico

 According to the Banjercito website, the IVA and deposit amount can vary depending on the peso to dollar exchange rate.

-An International credit card (American Express, Mastercard, Visa) in the name of the driver of the vehicle (importer) will be needed to pay the fees.
+An International credit card (American Express, Mastercard, Visa) in the name of the driver of the vehicle (importer) or cash will be needed to pay the fees.
 Your card number could be held or charged for the import amount.
 Be sure to contact your credit card company upon your return, to be sure you've received a refund.

 Obtaining Your Permit Online